Andy Dick arrested on suspicion of felony sexual battery

 - Andy DickAmerican comedian and actor

-The actor and comedian, 56, was arrested on suspicion of felony sexual battery Wednesday morning, the Orange County Sheriff's Department told EW.
+Actor and comedian Andy Dick was arrested Wednesday on suspicion of felony sexual battery.

-Sgt.
-Scott Steinle said Dick was taken into custody following a call to a Trabuco Canyon campground in O'Neill Regional Park around 9 a.m.
-Authorities responded to the call after a man alleged that he was sexually assaulted.
+An Orange County Sheriff’s spokesman told NBC News that deputies were called to O’Neill Regional Park in Orange County, California, early Wednesday morning to investigate a possible sexual assault.

-The caller was taken to the hospital for an assault examination.
-Dick was booked into the Orange County Jail, and his bail has been set at $25,000.
-A representative for Dick did not immediately respond to EW's request for comment.
+After arriving at the campground portion of the park, deputies spoke with the adult male who had contacted the police, NBC reports.